cs1302uga/cs1302-hw02/README.md

 1. Run your enhanced `MyCat` program by passing in two filenames as command-line arguments.
 Make sure the first file does not exist in the file system.
 Your program should catch the `FileNotFoundException`, print the appropriate message, and still print the contents of the second file (assuming it exists).

 1. Update the comments in the source code to reflect any functionality that has been added since the beginning of this exercise.

+1. Try additional test cases to test the robustness of your application.
+If you come up with a good idea for a test case, feel free to share it on Piazza!

+1. Generate the API documentation website for all of the code in the cs1302 package.
+Host the documentation on Odin using `cs1302-hw02-doc` as the name for your symbolic link.

 <hr/>

 ![CP](https://img.shields.io/badge/Just%20Finished%20Checkpoint-3-success?style=for-the-badge)

 <hr/>

 ### Submission Steps